 If you prefer to see a video explanation of the above, here is a one-minute YouTube clip, showing how to easily display your tacking results.

-ActiveCaptain: This is like a real-time cruising guide, with crowd-sourced comments from other users.
-See reviews and comments about anchorages, marinas and hazards.
+ActiveCaptain shows reviews and comments about anchorages, marinas and hazards.
 A flag on the chart like the red and green flags in this screenshot shows the location of each Point of Interest.
 If you already have an ActiveCaptain account, you'll be able to log-in.
-Or, you can register a new account at ActiveCaptain.com and then use the same userid in the app.
+Or, you can register a new account and then use the same userid in the app.
 Once you do the in-app purchase (under Options - Charts - Marine Charts - Active Captain), just click on one of the flags and a panel will open with information about marinas, gas prices, customer ratings, hazards etc. The reviews from other boaters are especially helpful.
 It is like a cruising guide that gets updated in real time.

-The SailTimer Wind Vane™ was the first anemometer in the world that could send wind speed and direction through the air to an iPad or iPhone, and we now have the next generation with the SailTimer Wind Instrument™.
+SailTimer Inc. made the first masthead anemometer in the world that could send wind speed and direction through the air to a smartphone or tablet.
 Obviously this is very useful for sailing.
-There are some controls for this in the Set-Up panel.
+The newest model is the SailTimer Wind Instrument RB™, with industry-leading features such as using solar panels for the tail, using the battery in the nose cone as the counter-weight, and cups that are designed for sailboats that remain equally accurate even when heeling.
+The wireless connection should happen automatically in the app on both Android and iOS (but on iOS there are some controls for the wireless connection in the Set-Up panel).
 Once you are receiving the wind data wirelessly, the app will automatically update your tacking results as the wind changes.
-You can also click the speedometer icon for a larger view of the wind speed and wind direction.
+On iOS you can also click the speedometer icon for a larger view of the wind speed and wind direction.
 You can leave this open while en route, so that you can see gusts while also watching your location and GPS track on the chart.